abhinav812/StatisticsInScala/README.md

-# StatisticsInScala
+# Statistics In Scala
-Basic statistics practice test on HN
+Scala workbench for basic statistics test.